aoles/cellh5-R/README.md

-## C5
+## ch5-R

-C5 is a small R-library that provides an S4-class for easy access of cellh5-files.
-It depends on the [bioconductor](http://www.bioconductor.org)-package, especially the the `rhdf5` package and the `EBImage` package, which are part of bioconductor.
-You need to install `R 3.1.0` and `rhdf 2.8.0`.
-Older versions of `rhdf` do not read the data correctly from the hdf file.
+ch5-R is a tiny R-package that provides an S4-class for highlevel access to cellh5-files.
+It depends on the [bioconductor](http://www.bioconductor.org)-packages `rhdf5` package and `EBImage`.
 Other dependencies are `base64enc` and the `grid` package.

 #### Installing bioconductor
 ```